Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • We will clarify the needs and expectations of interested parties and work to improve customer satisfaction.

-• To maintain the quality of large-scale products, stricter quality assurance measures will be implemented, along with enhanced on-site guidance and employee training.
+• To maintain the quality of large-scale products, stricter quality assurance measures are implemented, along with enhanced on-site guidance and employee training.

 • Enhance communication with customers and work to improve customer satisfaction through integrated production and sales initiatives.